Mike Ragsdale is an explorer and entrepreneur. He loves his beautiful wife Angela and their four children. His goal in life is simple:

 Mike has worked with some of the world’s largest companies, including Time Warner, Microsoft, AOL, Google, New Line Cinema, Comedy Central, Facebook, Apple, Hallmark, Playboy, Electronic Arts, WWF and Universal Studios.
 Mike’s been featured or quoted in The New York Times, USA Today, CNN, Forbes, Entrepreneur, The New York Post, Advertising Age, The Washington Post, Rovers Magazine, PR Week, The Weather Channel, The Wall Street Journal, The Financial Times, Southern Living, National Geographic Traveller, Newsweek, Forbes, Wired and The Discovery Channel, among many others.

-Mike is the founder of The 30A Company, a lifestyle brand that celebrates the small-town beach life his family enjoys along Florida’s gulf coast.
+Mike is the founder of The 30A Company, a lifestyle brand that celebrates the small-town beach life his family enjoys along Florida’s Gulf Coast.
 The 30A brand has achieved international recognition, being ranked the #1 Independent News Site in America in 2015 by Tow-Knight Center for Entrepreneurial Journalism in New York City.
 Mike was recently honored to speak about the 30A brand and “The Power of Good News” at the 2017 3D Journalism conference in Moscow, Russia.
-The 30A company recently co-hosted the green room for presenters and performers backstage during the CMT Awards.
+The 30A company recently co-hosted the green room for presenters and performers backstage during the CMT Awards, and in October 2017, along with friend John David Sullivan, Mike launched an intimate new concert series called 30A Sessions (think Austin City Limits meets the beach), and their first musical guest was seven-time GRAMMY award-winning supergroup, Lady Antebellum.